xp-squared/CSC-1100/README.md

 # CSC-1100
-Labs that were finished in CSC 1100, wanted to upload them for reference
+Notes and labs that were finished in CSC 1100, wanted to upload them for reference